 The wife and I both decided that we needed a quiet weekend away and what better place than ‘The Quiet Site’ in Watermillock Ullswater.
 From Preston, it’s an easy journey and takes roughly 1 hour 30 minutes.
 Join the M6 northbound and then at junction 40, take the A66 exit to Penrith/Workington/Brough and continue on the A592 to the campsite.

 We have been to this campsite once before and it never fails to disappoint.
 This weekend was all about relaxing, rather than a long walk on Saturday we set out on a 4-mile walk around Little Mell Fell.
 The walk starts directly from the campsite and takes roughly two hours to complete and has plenty of varied scenery, the climbs and descents aren’t too strenuous because you’re walking around the fell.

-After arriving back at the campsite and the weather being lovely we decided to continue on to Brackenrigg Inn which is a pub 1.5 miles from The Quiet Site.
+After arriving back at the campsite and the weather being lovely, we decided to continue to Brackenrigg Inn which is a pub 1.5 miles from The Quiet Site.

 - Distance 8.3 miles

 - Ascent 954ft